asokratis/python-currency-anywhere/README.md

 #### Your currency configurations are out of date?
 Do I have to update your currency configurations manually?

-> You can update your [currency configurations](currency_configurations.py) automatically by running the python script **update_currency_configurations** by typing `python update_currency_configurations.py "<access-key-id>"`.
+> You can update your [currency configurations](currency_configurations.py) automatically by running the python script **update_currency_configurations** by typing `python3 update_currency_configurations.py "<access-key-id>"`.
 Each time you update will cost you one API call.

 #### Do you have the option for saving my CSV output into a flatfile?

-> We currently are not planning to add this feature in our next updates :neutral_face:<br><br>If you are in a linux environment, you have the ability to write the CSV output into a new flatfile by typing `python get_currency.py "<access-key-id>" > myflatfile.csv` or append to an existing flatfile by typing `python get_currency.py "<access-key-id>" --no_header >> myflatfile.csv`
+> We currently are not planning to add this feature in our next updates :neutral_face:<br><br>If you are in a linux environment, you have the ability to write the CSV output into a new flatfile by typing `python3 get_currency.py "<access-key-id>" > myflatfile.csv` or append to an existing flatfile by typing `python3 get_currency.py "<access-key-id>" --no_header >> myflatfile.csv`

 #### Do you have the option for getting only the columns I need?